 - All commission/fees

-- Presentation of new titles at seasonal sales conferences
+- Presentation of new titles to regional sales representatives seasonally

 - Participation in the Amazon Advantage programme (amazon.co.uk)